juliankrispel/tiny-rx/README.md

 ```

 ##Using trx
-At the moment you can create a eventstreams and filter them, Filtering an eventstream returns a new eventstream that subscribes to the filtered one, that's pretty much it.
+At the moment you can create a eventstreams, filter them, and subscribe to them.
+Filtering an eventstream returns a new eventstream that subscribes to the filtered one, that's pretty much it.
 But just with that alone a lot can be achieved:

 ```javascript
 var clickEvents = trx.fromDomEvent('click', document.body);